WORDS BY LUCY HARDY

 From Adriana Degreas’ celebration of South America’s vibrancy to Lygia & Nanny’s ’80s-inspired designs, Brazil’s latest crop of swimwear designers is making waves way beyond the beaches of Rio de Janeiro.
 Here’s our pick of the nation’s very best.

-In addition to swimwear, if there are two things Brazil is famous for, it’s beautiful beaches and the colorful Carnival.
+In addition to swimwear, if there are two things Brazil is famous for, it’s beautiful beaches and the colourful Carnival.
 Brigitte takes inspiration from both.
 The brand infuses its signature high-waisted bikinis and itsy-bitsy triangle sets with tropical prints.
-Putting a spin on the classic one-piece, swimsuits are updated with cut-out details, feminine twists and two-tone colorways.
+Putting a spin on the classic one-piece, swimsuits are updated with cut-out details, feminine twists and two-tone colourways.

 ‘We consider Brazilian women as international women — they are strong, rooted and passionate.
 My Brazilian roots tend to be reflected in my designs and encompass all things tropical, vibrant and full of life. l also like to add a touch of vintage undertones in cut and design.’
 Adriana Degreas, Creative Director.